LogicCat: A Chain-of-Thought Text-to-SQL Benchmark for Complex Reasoning: Introduction

-In summary, our three contributions are as follows: \begin{itemize} \item we introduce LogicCat, a novel and challenging text-to-SQL benchmark that emphasizes complex multi-step reasoning, chain-of-thought annotation, and a wide range of cross-domain scenarios involving physical and mathematical knowledge.
-LogicCat fills a critical gap by addressing physical knowledge, deep mathematical logic, and ideal hypothetical reasoning within the text-to-SQL landscape. \item we conduct a comprehensive evaluation of state-of-the-art large language models and text-to-SQL methods on LogicCat.
-Even the most advanced model, Claude-3.7-Sonnet, achieves only 33.96\% execution accuracy, revealing significant limitations of current approaches when confronted with tasks requiring deeper logical reasoning and domain expertise.
+In summary, our contributions are as follows: \begin{itemize} \item We introduce LogicCat, a novel and challenging text-to-SQL benchmark that emphasizes complex multi-step reasoning, chain-of-thought annotation, and a wide range of cross-domain scenarios involving physical and mathematical knowledge.
+LogicCat spanning 45 domains and 4,038 question with 12,144 chain-of-thought annotations.
+LogicCat fills a critical gap by addressing physical knowledge, deep mathematical logic, and ideal hypothetical reasoning within the text-to-SQL landscape. \item We conduct a comprehensive evaluation of state-of-the-art large language models and text-to-SQL methods on LogicCat.
+The highest Text-to-SQL method achieves only 33.20\% overall execution accuracy.
 Our results provide new insights and directions for advancing robust, reasoning-driven Text-to-SQL systems. \end{itemize}